-- Each patient has a separate record. - Medical records are stored away from patient areas and preferably locked.
+- Each patient has a separate record. - Medical records are stored away from patient areas and preferably locked. - Medical records are available during each visit and archived records are available within twenty-four (24) hours. - If hard copy, pages are securely attached in the medical record and records are organized by dividers or color-coded when thickness of the record dictates.

-- Medical records are available at each visit and archived records are available within 24 hours. - If hardcopy, pages are securely attached in the medical record and records are organized by dividers or color-coded when thickness of the record dictates. - If electronic, all those with access have individual passwords. - Record keeping is monitored for Quality and HIPAA compliance. - Storage maintenance for the determined timeline and disposal per record management processes. - Process for archiving medical records and implementing improvement activities. - Medical records are kept confidential and there is a process for release of medical records including behavioral health care records.
+- If electronic, all those with access have individual passwords. - Record keeping is monitored for Quality and HIPAA compliance, including privacy of confidential information, such as race, ethnicity, language, and sexual orientation and gender identity. - Storage maintenance for the determined timeline and disposal are managed per record management processes. - Process is in place for archiving medical records and implementing improvement activities. - Medical records are kept confidential and there is a process for release of medical records including behavioral health care records.